stefbadojohn/DiscogsProject/README.md

 # DiscogsProject
-A simple android app that communicates with the Discogs API.
+A simple Discogs client for Android.